Aladin000/Topologies-Randomness/README.md

 ## About

+**AAron** is the primary product: the simulator that runs the experiments and produces the data. **AAreplay** is an auxiliary tool that simply helps visualise those runs; it is useful, but secondary.

 These tools are the software companion to *Topologies & Randomness in Gossip Networks* (Matteo Cannata, Maastricht University, Department of Advanced Computing Sciences, 2026).